 Goitrogens

-In a few cases, your Iodine may not be functioning the manner in which it should if there is an interference with goitrogens and Iodine getting absorbed in the thyroid glands.
+In a few cases, your Iodine may not be functioning how it should if there is an interference with goitrogens and Iodine getting absorbed in the thyroid glands.

 Side Effects